Turn concepts into precision-engineered products with RapidDirect’s end-to-end expertise.

 Holes are critical features in engineering drawing & manufacturing.
 They facilitate assembly fastening, channel, or passage for fluid flow, positioning, weight reduction, etc. There are several types of holes in engineering to serve these purposes.
 They are typically distinct from each other in shape, depth, functionality, and required tooling to create them.

-Through, blind, tapped, countersink, interrupted, tapered, counterbore, and reamed types are frequently used in various mechanical components and systems.
+Through, blind, tapped, countersink, interrupted, tapered, counterbore, and reamed types are frequently used in various mechanical components and systems, and these are also the most common types of holes in drawing and types of holes in engineering, including widely used screw hole types for fastening.
 Understanding these holes, their design, characteristics, and functionality is essential before including them in your part’s design.

 Continue reading, this article will guide you through 14 different types of holes.